 Introduction

-The multidimensional crisis caused by the Coronavirus (COVID-19) has caused vulnerabilities in various aspects of political, health, social, economic, industrial, educational, and other life.
+The multidimensional crisis caused by the Coronavirus disease (COVID-19) has caused vulnerabilities in various aspects of political, health, social, economic, industrial, educational, and other life.
 The dynamics of declining business performance, decreasing income at the community level, business people, increasing unemployment, and the potential risk of poverty for most of the population.
 Although in many countries, the impact of the pandemic and its magnitude is still not known with certainty.
 However, there has been definite progress in several countries, including Indonesia, from September 2021 until now.

 The development of the health crisis that impacts the social and economy at this time has forced several countries to change the strategic plans that have been previously set by adjusting emergency response policies that mobilize all resources in overcoming the Covid- 19 pandemic.
 After several months of the emergency response period, the Indonesian government began to try to implement the new normal (new normal life).
 The risks the public sector faces in the new normal era are increasingly diverse.
 Protocols to prevent the spread of the virus are still enforced and continue to be encouraged in every public service procedure so that they can be implemented during normal situations.
 Because no country in the world has experience in dealing with pandemics, organizations in the form of companies or in the form of state/government institutions require referrals.

 Simultaneously, economic conditions, especially businesses including Small and Medium- sized Enterprises (SMEs), must be ensured to be recovered.
 To achieve this goal, implementing risk management and several standards to support innovation in the new normal will be significant.
-There are many publications reported on the identification of risks affected by the dynamic of the pandemic, including post-pandemic (Reis et al., 2021).
+There are many publications reported on the identification of risks affected by the dynamic of the pandemic, including post-pandemic (Reis et al., 2021, ).
 However, risk identification and assessment followed by continuous improvement in systematic recovery from pandemics based on comparable platforms such as international standards are still lacking.

 Siegel (2021) reported on a dynamic risk-based approach to managing a pandemic and suggested a need to revisit risk assessments and business impact analyses, the assumptions and time frames on which they are based, and the plans that they have generated (In this review will report the role of risk management and standardization based international standard for supporting innovation in new normal based on lesson learned during pandemic COVID-19.
 The method uses description analysis based on secondary data from a series of publications from scientific journals, government policy, and business actor publications.

 Literature Review